Adaptive and Resilient Soft Tensegrity Robots: Results

 We first evaluate the effectiveness of the learning algorithm (Fig.~ \ref{fig:learning-res}).
 The performance function is the locomotion speed, measured over 3 seconds, in any direction.
 If the robot turns too much, that is if the yaw exceeds a threshold, the evaluation is stopped (Methods).
-The covered distance is measured with an external motion capture system (Methods), although similar measurements can be obtained with an onboard visual odometry system\cite{cully2015robots,davison2007monoslam}.
+The covered distance is measured with an external motion capture system (Methods), although similar measurements can be obtained with an onboard visual odometry system \citep{cully2015robots,davison2007monoslam}.
 We compare three algorithms: random search, Bayesian optimization without prior (using 10 random points to initialize the algorithm), and Bayesian optimization with prior.
 Each algorithm is allowed to test 30 different motor combinations (resulting in 90 seconds of learning for each experiment) and is independently run 20 times to gather statistics.
 The results show that the best locomotion speeds are obtained with the prior-based Bayesian optimization ($11.5 cm/s$, 5\textsuperscript{th} and 95\textsuperscript{th} percentiles $[8.1, 13.7]$), followed by the prior-free Bayesian optimization ($6.3 cm/s [5.5, 12.4]$).
 The worst results are obtained with the random search ($5.4 cm/s [3.5, 9.9]$).
+The absolute best locomotion speed ($15 cm.s^{-1}$ was found with Bayesian optimization (Table \ref{table:data}) and corresponds to $1.15$ body lengths per second.
 Overall, these experiments demonstrate that the prior-based Bayesian optimization is an effective way to automatically discover a gait in only $30$ trials with this robot.
-Videos of the gaits are available as supplementary material (Video S1).
+Videos of a a typical gait is available as supplementary material (Video S1).